-Vita-Min is our once-a-day multivitamin in a fully absorbable tea form.
-These beautifully grown or wildcrafted herbs bring deep nutrition and re-mineralization into the body, one sip at a time.
-This tea blend combines hormone-loving red clover, uterus tonifying red raspberry, iron-rich nettle, soothing oatstraw, silica-laden horsetail, and refreshing mint.
+Vita-Min is our best-selling once-a-day 'herbal multivitamin' in fully absorbable tea form.
+These beautifully grown herbs bring deep nutrition and re-mineralization into the body, one sip at a time.
+This tea blend combines hormone-loving red clover (Trifolium pratense), uterus-tonifying red raspberry (Rubus idaeus), iron-laden nettle (Urtica dioica), soothing oatstraw (Avena sativa), silica-packed horsetail (Equisetum spp.), and refreshing mint (Mentha piperita).*

-Our new Vita-Min formula brings all of the vitamins, minerals, and nutrients found to be valuable in plants in one power packed blend and is the perfect blend to make infusions.
+Our Vita-Min formula harnesses the vitamins, minerals, and nutrients found to be valuable in plants into one bioavailable blend and is the perfect combination to make into herbal teas or infusions.

-For years, customers have been lovingly requesting a nutrient-rich pregnancy tea.
+For years, customers have been lovingly requesting a pregnancy tea swimming in nutrients.
 This is our humble offering to you!
-Vita-Min is perfectly appropriate for those in pre-pregnancy, pregnancy, post-partum and nursing times, and is also a perfectly appropriate addition for anyone else.
+Vita-Min is perfectly appropriate for those in pre-pregnancy, pregnancy, post-partum, and nursing times, and is also a perfectly appropriate addition for anyone else.

 How to Use:

 To make a tea, steep 1-2 tsp of dried herb in a cup of boiled water for 15-30 minutes or to taste.
 Strain and enjoy with a bit of honey, if you wish.